seprab/raydroid/README.md

 ### Notes
 > * Don't try to build from VS. Atm, I believe it corrupts something in the compiled objects.
 > * Invoking w64devkit from Win terminal or Git bash, and then calling `make` doesn't complete the build.
-> * The built application should be executed manually from File explorer or from w64devkit by calling `./_bin/Debug/raydroid.exe`.
-When called from Win terminal, some resources are not loaded.
+> * The built application should be executed from w64devkit by calling `./_bin/Debug/raydroid.exe`.
+When called from Win terminal or manually from file explorer, some resources are not loaded.

 ## Adding new source files to game
 Must be related in [_build\raydroid.make](_build\raydroid.make)